ligos/blog.ligos.net/source/_posts/Home-Security-With-Raspberry-Pi.md

 Even with the [NoIR camera](https://www.raspberrypi.org/products/pi-noir-camera/), the images are a washed out mess and the camera continually detects motion during darkness.
 Improvement on this front would likely need an array of IR LEDs to improve lighting.

+### Privacy

+This deserves its own heading, because its a big one.

+I now catch every random person who passes by the front of our unit block on camera.
+Which is a non-trivial number of people.

+With no consent or warning.

+Now I know you can't expect privacy when walking in a public place, but I don't like it at all.
+Because it opens me up to all kinds of liability if the pictures [leak off my computer](https://www.shodan.io/).

+Without a reason to put the camera there (mailboxes mysteriously opening themselves), I would not even consider this.
+And I hope to be able to take the camera down in a few weeks once the issue is resolved.

 ## End Result